 Your provider may want to ask you in some detail about the incident you are concerned about.
 This is so he or she can assess whether it really could have exposed you to HIV.
 It's quite common for people to become overly worried about an event and convince themselves that it's given them HIV.
 It's possible that you are anxious about an incident that, in fact, poses no HIV risk at all.

-But, if you have the symptoms mentioned above and you could have been exposed to HIV in recent weeks (for example through penetrative sex without a condom), then HIV needs to be considered.
+But, if you have the symptoms mentioned above and it's possible that you were exposed to HIV in recent weeks (for example, through penetrative sex without a condom), then HIV needs to be considered.
 Your provider should include an HIV test among the other tests that are run.

 If You Have No Symptoms

-Up to half of people who have recently become HIV positive don't notice any symptoms.
+Remember, up to half of people who have recently become HIV positive don't notice any symptoms.
 This means that the only way to know whether you have HIV is to take a test.
-Modern HIV tests usually provide accurate results one month after possible exposure.

-If a person with HIV has not received antiretroviral treatment, several years later his or her immune system might be so severely weakened that it cannot fight off other infections and diseases.
+If a person living with HIV goes for a long time without taking antiretroviral treatment, their immune system may eventually become so severely weakened that it loses its ability to fight off other infections and diseases.

-The symptoms are those of the other infections and diseases -- not of HIV itself.
+The symptoms a person with AIDS experiences are those of the other infections and diseases—not of HIV itself.
 For example, because the immune system is weak, pneumonia may take hold.
-In this case, the symptoms would be those seen in any other case of pneumonia: fever, trouble breathing and a cough that produces mucus.
+In this case, the symptoms would be those seen in any other case of pneumonia: fever, trouble breathing, and a cough that produces mucus.

 Equally, the list of other medical conditions that could cause the same symptoms is endless.
-A person may have pneumonia, tuberculosis or a cancer that it not in any way HIV-related.
+A person may have pneumonia, tuberculosis, or a cancer that is not in any way HIV-related.
 Another health condition could cause the same symptoms.

-Again, if there is any doubt about whether such symptoms are HIV related or not, an HIV test is required.
+Again, if there is any doubt about whether such symptoms are HIV-related or not, getting an HIV test is an absolute must.